Dream a little dream of Disney Trading Pins!

 - Beware pins that are listed as brand new/never used, but do not come with the original pin backing or packaging Disney uses for special groupings of pins.

-– Some knock-offs contain Disney characters and images that have never been included in original Disney pins.
+- Some knock-offs contain Disney characters and images that have never been included on original Disney pins.
 This may be easier to pull off when it comes to pins that are just being released.
 For example, Disney will soon release a special set of pins commemorating its new movie, Great and Powerful Oz.
-If you aren’t familiar with what these news pins look like, it can be easy to think a knock-off — also showing an image or character from this movie — is the real thing.
+If you aren’t familiar with what these news pins look like, it can be easy to think a knock-off -- also showing an image or character from this movie -- is the real thing.
 Browse the Disney pin trading site, to get a better sense of what authentic pins look like.